starkfell/100DaysOfIaC/articles/day.45.azdo.cli.access.md

 **Step 1: Install Azure CLI** - Follow the instructions available on Microsoft Docs to set up Azure CLI in your environment.
 At a minimum, your Azure CLI version must be 2.0.49.
 Since this is Azure CLI, it works from both Windows and Linux.

 Don't know your Azure CLI version?
-Run `az -version` to check.
+Run `az --version` to check.

 **Step 2: Add the Azure DevOps extension** - `az extension add --name azure-devops` You can use either `az extension list` or `az extension show --name azure-devops` to confirm the installation was successful.